maidsafe/temp_safe_network/sn_node/src/node/README.md

 sn_node - a Safe Network Node.

-This produces a `bin` which can be used to run a ndoe on The Safe Network.
+This produces a `bin` which can be used to run a node on The Safe Network.
 It also provides APIs to do the same.

 ## License